Close Menu

 Good Boy (2025) promotional still from IFC

 Instead, as Indy gets more frightened and unruly, he’s thrown outside.
-But, Indy fights like hell to make it back to his owner, and throughout it all, the audience feels fear, but we also feel the sadness and the love that he is viewing the world through.
+But Indy fights like hell to make it back to his owner, and throughout it all, the audience feels fear, but also the sadness and the love he sees the world through.

 Like a lot of horror, the presence in the house isn’t all there is to see.
 Instead, the ghostly apparition following Todd and Indy is a disease.
 It’s the knowledge that Todd doesn’t have too much time left.
-And ultimately, the reason I kept crying as the movie ended is that Indy’s role to play in Good Boy is as a protector who just can’t stop mortality.
+And ultimately, the reason I kept crying as the movie ended is that Indy’s role in Good Boy is that of a protector who just can’t stop mortality.

 Good Boy taps into the relationship that a dog has with its owner, doing so to put its audience into constant tension.
 By limiting the camera’s field of vision to what Indy sees, Good Boy restricts our understanding of the house and the potential danger it may pose.
 Instead of being shown the horror, we are allowed to infer it, and if you’re a dog parent, every darkened area becomes a threat.

-Indy gives one of the best performances of a year, and he’s only a dog.
+Indy gives one of the best performances of the year, and he’s only a dog.

 Good Boy (2025) promotional still from IFC